terraform-viettelidc/terraform-provider-vcloud/website/docs/d/catalog_media.html.markdown

 * `download_to_file` - (Optional; *3.11+*) Will download the contents of the media item into the given file

 -> NOTE: downloading of media items can take unexpectedly long amounts of time for large items.
-The ability of downloading media items is supplied here to solve a specific problem, i.e. saving small files in the VCD as help to other workflows.
+The ability of downloading media items is supplied here to solve a specific problem, i.e. saving small files in the VCLOUD as help to other workflows.
 For example, you could save into a media item an HCL file used to configure the VCD, the file `terraform.tfstate`, planning documents, an image of the deployment topology, and so on.